kaskr/adcomp/README.md

 * make install

-To build the manual type
+To build the user manual type

 * make pdf